-Therefore, for mapping configuration to resources in the real world, Terraform requires states.
+Therefore, for mapping configuration to resources in the real world, Terraform uses its own state structure.

 Terraform typically uses the configuration to determine dependency order.
 However, when you delete a resource from a Terraform configuration, Terraform must know how to delete that resource.
 Terraform can see that a mapping exists for a resource not in your configuration and plan to destroy.
-However, since the configuration no longer exists, it no longer knows the proper destruction order.
+However, since the configuration no longer exists, the order cannot be determined from the configuration alone.

-One idea to avoid this is for Terraform to understand the proper ordering of resources.
+One way to avoid this would be for Terraform to know a required ordering between resource types.
 For example, Terraform could know that servers must be deleted before the subnets they are a part of.
 The complexity for this approach quickly explodes, however: in addition to Terraform having to understand the ordering semantics of every resource for every cloud, Terraform must also understand the ordering across providers.